steqeq/0000/docs/understand/file_reorg.md

                   | -- architecture independent misc files -->

 ## Changes from earlier ROCm versions
-    ROCm with the file reorganization is going to have a much lean structure.
+    ROCm with the file reorganization is going to have a lean structure.
 Following table gives the comparison with new and old folder structure.

      _________________________________________________________________________________
     |     New File Structure                     |     Old File Structure             |